min2ha/ukwa-site/content/target/52781/index.en.md

   "start_date": "2017-05-05T09:00:00Z"
 }

-# Transport Partnership for Aberdeen City and Shire / NESTRANS

 Site of the Transport Partnership for Aberdeen City and Shire, established to develop and deliver a long-term regional transport strategy and take forward strategic transport improvements that support and improve the economy, environment and quality of life across Aberdeen City and Shire.